The SAGES Critical View of Safety Challenge: A Global Benchmark for AI-Assisted Surgical Quality Assessment: Methods

 \team{Team SRV-WEISS} {Hybrid Segmentation–Classification Pipeline for CVS Prediction} {This method combines segmentation- and classification-based representations to predict CVS criteria.
 The architecture uses a Dense Prediction Transformer (DPT)\citep{Ranftl_2021_ICCV} with an SSL-pretrained EndoViT encoder \citep{batic2024endovit} for anatomical and tool segmentation, and an EfficientNet classifier for high-level recognition of surgical elements.
 Both models were additionally pretrained on subsets of the Endoscapes dataset and fine-tuned on the challenge task.
 For each input frame, segmentation masks from DPT are concatenated with the RGB image and passed through a ConvNeXt-tiny encoder, while EfficientNet outputs six class probabilities corresponding to anatomical and tool categories.
 These outputs are fused and processed by a two-layer multilayer perceptron (MLP) to generate final sigmoid predictions for each CVS criterion.

 To adapt to the expanded input dimensionality caused by concatenated segmentations, the ConvNeXt input layer was modified using a weight averaging strategy \citep{wang2016temporal}.
 All predictions were made per-frame, and training was fully supervised using a weighted binary cross-entropy loss.
-The weighting was conditioned on the prevalence of each class in the training data.
+The weighting accounted for both the prevalence of each class and the annotator's confidence, i.e., an annotator-confidence-aware label distribution.
 The DPT weights were frozen during training to reduce overfitting and stabilize learning. }

-\team{Team Ostrich} {DenseNet Ensemble for Multi-Criteria CVS Prediction} {This method frames CVS assessment as a multi-label classification task and employs an ensemble of five independently trained DenseNet-121 \citep{huang2017densely} models to improve robustness and generalization.
+\team{Team Caresyntax} {DenseNet Ensemble for Multi-Criteria CVS Prediction} {This method frames CVS assessment as a multi-label classification task and employs an ensemble of five independently trained DenseNet-121 \citep{huang2017densely} models to improve robustness and generalization.
 Each model is fine-tuned from ImageNet weights and adapted for multi-label prediction by modifying the final classification head to output probabilities for the three CVS criteria.

 To address class imbalance, the team used weighted binary cross-entropy loss.
 During inference, predictions from the five models were averaged to form the final output.
 All predictions were made independently for each frame, with no additional temporal modeling, attention mechanisms, or auxiliary tasks.
 Data augmentation included affine transformations, horizontal flipping, and color jittering.
 This setup prioritized architectural simplicity and training stability while leveraging ensemble diversity for better performance across criteria. }